zeldigas/text2confl/docs/storage-formats/markdown/diagrams.md

 ## Location where diagrams are generated

-By default, generated diagrams are saved in `.diagrams` directory under documents root.
+By default, generated diagrams are saved in `.diagrams` directory under document's root.

 This is configurable with the following parameters in `.text2confl.yml` file